LYNCH·LLP

 • How many art units does this examiner work in?

-• Does this pooled allowance rate predict my application's outcome?
+• Does the 67% allowance rate predict what will happen to my application?

-No. The 67% figure is a historical aggregate and is not a prediction of any specific application's disposition.
+No. The pooled allowance rate is a historical statistic and is not a prediction of any specific application's outcome.
+Individual applications are subject to examination on their own merits.

 ◈ RESPONDING TO AN OFFICE ACTION